ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem.md

 }
 ```

 This is a scalar approach, but the code still uses the `vec4` struct and the boundary checking is even done on the fourth element.
-Is this a waste of cycles?
-No, because the compiler can find an opportunity to autovectorize this, but you should be able to verify this for yourself.
+This is not a waste of cycles as the compiler can find an opportunity to autovectorize this, but you should be able to verify this for yourself.

 First, compile the code with `-O2`: